Roots and Radishes

 Tera Gigot, the author, photographer, and recipe developer of Roots and Radishes.

-Hey, I'm Tera!
-It's great to meet you.
-I'm passionate about using seasonal produce to create recipes and cook sustainably in my Wisconsin kitchen.
+Hi, I'm Tera!
+I'm passionate about making seasonal, sustainable eating accessible for busy home cooks.
 If you're seeking nourishing, plant-forward recipes with approachable cooking techniques, you're in the right place!

 More about me →